kirbaintkirb/worldbuilding-obsidian/src/RELIGIONS/Sanatorism.md

 Though not necessarily the most important, here are a few Sanities:

-- Peter: The first human sanity, attained through the ritual of breathing, story-telling and self-flagellation.
+- Peter the 1st: The first human sanity, attained through the ritual of breathing, story-telling and self-flagellation.

-- Teresa (Patroness of [[Republic of Teresal|Teresal]]): Attained sanity through the ritual tying of knots, poetry and blood-letting.
+- Teresa the 20th (Patroness of [[Republic of Teresal|Teresal]]): Attained sanity through the ritual tying of knots, poetry and blood-letting.

-- Sebastian: attained sanity through archery, lucid dreaming and arsenic.
+- Sebastian the 76th: attained sanity through archery, lucid dreaming and arsenic.

+- Garza the 108th: The most recent sanity, attained through martial arts, limbic exploration and exploding.

 ## Rituals